Becoming a Medical Assistant

 Resumes & Job Applications

-When applying for a medical assistant job, applicants should be able to demonstrate fluency in medical terminology.
+When you apply for a medical assistant job, you should be able to demonstrate fluency in medical terminology.
 Other skill sets can further increase your chances for success.
 Employers want to know that your formal training has readied you for patient preparation, vital signs measurement, injections, and electrocardiograms (EKG).
-You should also demonstrate readiness for organizational duties such as appointment scheduling, digital billing and administration of electronic medical records (EMR).
+You should also demonstrate readiness for organizational duties such as appointment scheduling, digital billing, and administration of electronic medical records (EMR).
 Requirements for formal certification vary by role and employer.
 The following sites can show you examples or templates for creating an effective medical assisting resume:

 Nail the Interview

-The BLS predicts there will be 94,900 job openings for medical assistants from 2016-2026.
+The BLS predicts there will be 105,900 job openings for medical assistants from 2022-2032.
 Will you take one of them?
 A post-secondary credential or certification may not guarantee that you land a position, but it can help get your foot in the door.
-Employers may decide that, all things being equal, your externship reviews and personal communication skills are paramount.
 Your performance during an interview can go a long way to helping you go from graduate to job holder.
 Here are ten key questions you may face when interviewing as a medical assistant: